archivistsguidetokryoflux/archivists-guide-to-kryoflux/01 PART ONE Getting Started/readme.rst

 **USING THE KRYOFLUX**

-* GUI vs. CLI
+* GUI vs. CLI -->Link to this
-* Using and Interpreting the Graphical User Interface (GUI)
+* Using and Interpreting the Graphical User Interface (GUI) -->Link to this
-* Using and Interpreting DTC Via the CLI (GUI)
+* Using and Interpreting DTC Via the CLI (GUI) -->Link to this